mogaal/dotfiles/README.md

 ## How to use it

-First you need to clone the repository inside your home directory
+Ensure you have at least `sudo` and `git` installed and then clone the repository inside your home directory

 ```console
     % git clone --recursive https://github.com/mogaal/dotfiles.git